New York Life | November 13, 2019

 It’s all too easy to overspend during the holiday season.
-Whether it’s Thanksgiving, Hanukkah, Christmas, or New Year’s, there are gifts, new clothes, and food and drink to factor into your holiday shopping list – which this year for many people is a cause for worry.
-Rising inflation and the energy crisis have put even more pressure on holiday budgets.
+No matter what you celebrate, there may be gifts, new clothes, and food and drink to factor into your holiday shopping list.

-Despite the $50 dip, this retail forecast remains solid.
-Of course, everyone wants to enjoy the holiday season to the fullest, but you don’t want a January that includes worrying about your finances.
+Everyone wants to enjoy the holiday season to the fullest, but you don’t want a January that includes worrying about your finances.
 Luckily, there are lots of ways to celebrate in style without breaking the bank.
-And this year, that’s more important than ever.
+Here are eight tips:

 1. Create a (realistic) budget

 Don’t decide on an arbitrary number and make that your budget.
 Go back over what you spent last year and create a true-to-life picture of your expenses.
-Factor in any changes in lifestyle in the past year, such as getting married, buying a house, the birth of a new child – in addition to financial impacts like mortgage rate changes and food price hikes.
-Once you have a real view on what you will spend, you can start looking for places to curb your costs.
+Factor in any changes in lifestyle in the past year, such as getting married, buying a house, the birth of a new child, etc. Once you have a real view on what you will spend, you can start looking for places to curb your costs.

-2. Suggest doing Secret Santa with family, friends, and co-workers
+2. Suggest doing a 'white elephant' gift exchange with family, friends and co-workers

 4. Get creative